ahmerb/typescript-sequelize-article/article.md

 Now, I encourage you to not copy & paste the above and write them yourself.
 Just stop and marvel at how every time you type, your text editor is able to tell you all the methods available, their types (in lots of detail!), and even documentation for each.
 Glorious.

-As an example, when you creating a post, just look at how autocomplete blesses you.
+As an example, when you creating a Post, just look at how autocomplete blesses you.

 ![todo]